KBismark/imexjs/README.md

 ## useRequire
 This method allows you to import modules with the `require()` method.
 Calling `useRequire()` sets the require method on the window object.
 Using the `require()` method allows for code completions in editors like VS Code.
+The `useRequire` method takes either one or no argument.
+In the case where you provide an argument, the argument must be a key-value pair object which maps the actual values you will pass as argument to the `require` method to the actulal paths of the files to be loaded.

 **NOTE:** Use this property only in your `onload()` callback and only `import` from modules you have `include()`d.